Vaalijala briefly in English

 In time, the Vaalijala institution changed into a diversified rehabilitation center supporting the families of the intellectually disabled.
 Intellectually disabled children, young and adults come to Vaalijala center for a short-term rehabilitation, a few weeks at a time.
 Sometimes rehabilitation takes much longer time, several years.
 Vaalijala center provides yearly over 1000 rehabilitation periods.
 The rehabilitation plans and the care programs are verified in collaboration with the client, his/her family and professionals specialized in the care of the disabled The client’s physical, mental and social health and his/her medication are checked as well.

 In addition to the Knowledge and Care center institution, the municipal federation of Vaalijala has several community care activity units in 16 different localities.
-The residential homes (approx. 350 homes) and practical work training for the intellectually disabled are important fields of activity.
+The residential homes (approx. 420 homes) and practical work training for the intellectually disabled are important fields of activity.
 We are specialized in most demanding residential care activities.
 Activity centers as well as the practical work training centers (Savoset) organize employment for almost 1000 people with reduced working capacity.
 The special outpatient clinics in four localities support and advise clients with severe problems.
-There are about 1300 employees in the Vaalijala.
-Our annual budget is about 65 million euros.
+There are about 1400 employees in the Vaalijala.
+Our annual sales is about 76 million euros.

 The person with intellectual disability him/herself is not charged for the special services provided for him/her, only food and accommodation.
 The home municipality of the intellectually disabled is obliged to organize and pay the expenses of the special services needed by its inhabitants.
 The municipalities and towns are entitled to a financial aid from the state for social services and health care.
 Most adult clients have pension.